 Facilities Services is located in Tower Hall, room 2615.
 Office hours are Mon - Fri, 7:30 am- 4:00 pm.
 We can be reached by calling (218) 723-6106.

 Facilities Services is a comprehensive customer service organization dedicated to serving the St. Scholastica campus community.
-Our customer base includes the College faculty, staff and students, the St. Scholastica Monastery, Benedictine Health Center and Westwood Senior Independent and Assisted Living complex.
+Our customer base includes the College faculty, staff and students, the St. Scholastica Monastery and the Benedictine Living Community of Duluth.
 Facilities Services is a make up of many different support services combined into a single organization for the benefit of one stop shopping, shared resources, improved coordination, reduced overhead and ultimately campus wide customer service.

 The mission of the Facilities Services department is to preserve, maintain and improve the campus infrastructure while also providing various services to the campus constituency in support of their respective missions in the most cost effective manner and without sacrifice to quality.